strapi/strapi/README.md

 $ strapi generate api <apiName>
 ```

+What's next ?
+Visit the [documentation](http://strapi.io/documentation) and give us your feedback on [Twitter](https://twitter.com/strapijs).

 ## Admin panel

 Strapi comes out of the box with an auto-generated admin panel, based on the models of your application.